 His Synopsis: I am a political scientist with research and teaching interests relating to EU studies and communication studies.
 More specifically, I focus on the relationship between national boundaries and identity conception.
 My doctoral research centres on the complex interlinkages between national identity and interests, as they relate to attitudes towards European integration in the context of the Union's single market for persons.
 The findings showed that the manner in which identity influences interest perception causes the news media to emphasise events that seem deviant or threatening.
 The resulting narratives could stand to create moral panics within national societies.
 These narratives innately suggest the 'proper stance' one should take if an apparent threat is to be resolved.
 I have published articles in the Eastern Journal of European Studies and East European Politics and Societies that begin to showcase my thesis findings.
 In future research, I plan to focus on prospects for the construction of common identity through analysing mass-mediated discursive constructions of 'Europe' as a common space for movement in relation to its outsides.

 Lauren Tooker is an Early Career Fellow at the Institute of Advanced Study at the University of Warwick.
 She completed her PhD in 2017 on an Erasmus Mundus GEM School studentship under co-supervision between Warwick and the Université Libre de Bruxelles.
 She was co-supervised at Warwick by Lena Rethel and at the ULB by Firouzeh Nahavandi.
+It was awarded the 2018 Jean Blondel PhD Prize for best thesis submitted throughout Europe by ECPR, the European Consortium for Political Research.
 Her thesis is entitled, 'Ordinary Democracy: Reading Resistances to Debt after the Global Financial Crisis with Stanley Cavell’s Ordinary Language Philosophy’.
 Lauren passed her PhD without corrections.

 Her Synopsis: I am a political economist focused on the everyday politics of finance, with research and teaching interests in cultural economy, ethics, and the finance-security relation.
 My doctoral research explored how people are dissenting from market relations of debt in the wake of the global financial crisis.
 It showed how debt is being reshaped as a collective ethical and political bond, even as it remains an individual bind, by people acting